Station country at Back 0' Bourke split up for sale

-A big sheep and goat operation in the north-west corner of New South Wales has been split up for sale.
+A big sheep and goat operation in the north of New South Wales has been split up for sale.

 Wongawal Station owned by Gary Sirol was previously offered to the market across its 41,193 hectares.